OSawani/MarketPulseAnalytics/README.md

   - Appreciation for the platforms (Kaggle & SEC) offering access to financial and market data, enabling the creation of this application.

 ---

-## Commit Messages Prefixes
-1. **feat:** A new feature or functionality.
-   - Example: `feat: add data preprocessing step`

-2. **fix:** A bug fix or correction.
-   - Example: `fix: resolve data loading error`

-3. **docs:** Documentation changes or updates.
-   - Example: `docs: update README with usage instructions`

-4. **style:** Changes that do not affect the logic (e.g., formatting).
-   - Example: `style: adjusts UI screen layout`

-5. **refactor:** Code changes that neither fix a bug nor add a feature but improve structure.
-   - Example: `refactor: simplify model training code`

-6. **test:** Adding or modifying tests.
-   - Example: `test: add unit tests for data validation`

-7. **chore:** Routine tasks that are not related to code (e.g., updates to dependencies).
-   - Example: `chore: update project dependencies`

-8. **perf:** A performance improvement.
-   - Example: `perf: optimize data loading speed`

-9. **ci:** Changes related to continuous integration.
-   - Example: `ci: update CI configuration for testing`

-10. **build:** Changes that affect the build system or external dependencies.
-    - Example: `build: update Dockerfile for new libraries`

-11. **revert:** Reverting a previous commit.
-    - Example: `revert: undo changes from commit 1234567`

-12. **config:** Changes to configuration files.
-    - Example: `config: update model hyperparameters`

-13. **init:** Initial commit for setting up the project.
-    - Example: `init: create initial project structure`

-14. **example:** Adding examples or demo files.
-    - Example: `example: add demo notebook for model usage`

-This README provides a comprehensive overview of the Insider Trading Analysis and Prediction Platform, integrating detailed information about datasets, variables, and data structures based on the collected data.
-It serves as a guiding document for stakeholders and contributors involved in the project.